 Reducing waste allows producers and marketers to improve financial profitability and serve a socially beneficial function.
 What a nice opportunity, then, in the fact that substantial amounts of fruits and vegetables are discarded because the producers, suppliers, or retailers see them as misshapen.
-Recognizing this opportunity, researchers at Dartmouth College, University of Pittsburgh, and The Ohio State University explored how to overcome consumers’ reluctance to buy ugly produce.
+Recognizing this opportunity, researchers at Dartmouth College, University of Pittsburgh, and The Ohio State University suggest how to overcome consumers’ reluctance to buy ugly produce.

 First, the researchers needed to explore the reasons for the rejection.
 The answer they found has to do with social image and self-image: People tend to subconsciously assume that purchasing ugly produce in public and eating it each indicate a flawed aesthetic sensibility.
 Consumers reject ugly produce because accepting it would make them look and feel inferior.